k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: polymorphed monsters ignored their terrain until their next move
 - Fix: object names truncated in the end-of-game dumplog
 - Fix: pets never re-equipped gear after uncursing their own items
+- Farlook reports whether the selected spot is lit or dark, for all things